csula-students/beautiful-data-project-dream/syllabus.md

 * Project - 20%
   > Successful completion of the course project is a need for passing this course.
 * Attendance & demeanor - 5%
-  > I expect you to show civility and human concern for each of those with whom you work and study while presenting a positive attitude and professional demeanor.
+  > We expect you to show civility and concerns for your classmates.
+We expect for you to approach the class with a positive attitude and professional demeanor.
 This includes remaining alert (and awake!) in class, respecting and never interrupting others, limiting private conversations, and keeping phones off.
+Because the class is a fast-pace and demanding class, there will be opportunities an overwhelmed feeling.
+The best way to address these challenges is to discuss the course on gitter and with the instructors.

 ### Grading Scale